SH.11 - Student Code of Conduct

-Where suspension or expulsion from the College is a possible sanction if found responsible, a Formal Student Conduct Meeting with either the Director of Conduct and Community Standards or designee will be requested.
+Where suspension or expulsion from the College is a possible sanction if found responsible, a Formal Student Conduct Meeting with either the Manager of Conduct and Community Standards or designee will be requested.
 A Notification of Allegation letter will be sent electronically to the student’s TCC email with an appointment in place.
 The student will be expected to attend the meeting at the designated time to prevent any further conduct actions.
-At the conclusion of a Formal Student Conduct Meeting, the Conduct Officer may refer the case to a Student Conduct Board for hearing if further development of the facts is warranted and would be aided by a more formal hearing, the committee would be designated to make any findings.
+At the conclusion of a Formal Student Conduct Meeting, the Conduct Officer may refer the case to a Code of Student Conduct hearing if further development of the facts is warranted and would be aided by a more formal process, the hearing panel will be designated to make any findings.
 Students have the right to be accompanied by a support person.

-To quickly respond to an emergent situation, TCC may institute an Emergency Removal of a student from some or all of TCC owned and controlled property and programs (may include remotely delivered courses).
-An Emergency Removal of a student will be instituted if there is an immediate threat to the physical health or safety of any student or other individual.
-Students will be notified of their removal and will have a right to appeal this removal to a hearing board or Dean of Student Affairs.
+To quickly respond to an emergent situation, TCC may institute an Interim Suspension of a student from some or all TCC owned and controlled property and programs (may include remotely delivered courses).
+An Interim Suspension of a student will be instituted if there is an immediate threat to the physical health or safety of any student or other individual.
+Students will be notified of their removal and will have a right to appeal this removal to a hearing board.

 The hearing board or designee will issue one of the following sanctions: dismiss, modify, or affirm the Emergency Removal.
 The decision of the hearing board is final.

 Hearing procedures are provided for allegations against an individual where suspension or expulsion from the College is possible, if found responsible.
-Formal rules or technical rules of evidence, such as are provided in criminal or civil court, are not used in TCC Student Conduct hearings.
-In hearings in which expulsion is determined as a sanction the standard for determining a sanction will be by preponderance of evidence that the behavior or fact did occur.
+Formal rules or technical rules of evidence, such as are provided in criminal or civil court, are not used in Code of Student Conduct hearings.
+In hearings in which suspension or expulsion is determined as a sanction, the standard for determining a sanction will be by the preponderance of evidence that the behavior did occur.
 In effort to protect students FERPA rights, the hearing will be closed to the public and confidential as required by law.
-The Student Conduct Board will be composed of a minimum of a Chair and two members of the College community.
-The Dean of Student Affairs or designee will appoint the chair and college community members.
-With the approval of the President, additional members may be appointed if circumstances warrant an increase in the number of committee members.
-The hearing panel will consist of a Chair, and two additional faculty or staff members.
+The College Hearing and Appeals Board will be composed minimally of a Chair and two members of the college community.
+The President or designee will appoint the chair and college community members.
+Unless otherwise determined, the hearing panel will consist of a Chair, and two additional faculty or staff members.

 - Two Days in Advance of the Hearing: The reporting and responding parties will provide the office of Student Conduct and Community Standards copies of documents to be presented at the hearing and the names of witnesses who will be called.
 Each student is responsible for notifying their witnesses of the date, time, and location of the hearing.
 The reporting and responding parties will have access to copies of any documents to be presented at the hearing.
 The reporting and responding parties must provide notice if they will be accompanied by a support person.

 - Hearing Procedures: If the complainant or responding party elects not to appear for the hearing, the hearing will be held in their absence.
 Findings will be based on information presented at the hearing.
 The hearing provides a forum where all the information and documents can be presented and where questions can be asked of all parties.
 The Chair will have procedural authority during the hearing.
-The order of presentation at the hearing is described in the Student Conduct Hearing Script.
-The complainant and responding parties can present witnesses, who may be questioned by the Hearing Panel.
+The order of presentation at the hearing is described in the Student Conduct Hearing Script and will be provided to all parties.
+The complainant and responding parties can present witnesses, who may be questioned by the hearing panel.
 Questioning by the reporting or responding parties is allowed, through the chair so long as it is relevant.
 The complainant and responding parties will only speak to the Chair and committee members.
 All questions will be posed through the Chair.
 The Student Code of Conduct officer will be present to provide evidence and testimony and respond to questions involving the imposed or proposed sanction.
-The complainant or responding parties support person may not act or speak on behalf of the party but offer guidance in a non-disruptive manner.
-The committee will make their decision and inform the Dean of Student Affairs, Wellness & Judicial Affairs office within seven (7) College days after the hearing unless circumstances require additional time.
-The Student Conduct Committee may impose any disciplinary sanction outlined in the Student Code of Conduct.
-The Conduct officer of designee will forward a notification letter via TCC email to the responding party, which will include their right to appeal the decision of the Student Conduct Committee.
+The complaining or responding parties support person may not act or speak on behalf of the party but offer guidance in a non-disruptive manner.
+The committee will make their decision and inform the office of the manager of conduct within seven College days after the hearing unless circumstances require additional time.
+The College Hearing and Appeals Board may impose any disciplinary sanction outlined in the Student Code of Conduct.
+The Conduct officer or designee will forward a notification letter via TCC email to the responding party, which will include their right to appeal the decision of the College Hearing and Appeals Board.
 The letter will include the decision, any resulting sanction(s), and the rationale for the decision.

-An appeal from the imposed or proposed sanction of the formal conduct process may be made by the responding party to the Dean of Student Affairs.
+An appeal from the imposed or proposed sanction of the formal conduct process may be made by the responding party to the Manager of Student Conduct.
 An appeal does not represent a new hearing.
-Appeals will be heard by designated college appeals officer.
+Appeals will be heard by the College Hearing and Appeals Board.
 A link to the electronic Student Conduct Appeal form will be provided in the notification letter.